1964

 1999-2013

-From challanger to number 1 worldwide
+From challanger to number 1 worldwide1999

 JCDecaux buys Avenir, the outdoor communication division of Havas Media Communication.
 The group welcomes the two new activities of Large Format and Transport Advertising.